Tangent $\infty$-categories and Goodwillie calculus: The Goodwillie Tangent Structure: Underlying Data

+where each map is given by evaluating either the $J$-indexed variables or the $J'$-indexed variables at $*$.

-First we argue that the map $p$ is a fibration in the Joyal model structure.
+First, we argue that the map $p$ is a fibration in the Joyal model structure.
 This is true for the corresponding projection

-since $* \to \finbased$ is a cofibration between cofibrant objects, and the Joyal model structure is closed monoidal.
-Since $\Exc(\finbased,\cat{C})$ is a full subcategory of $\Fun(\finbased,\cat{C})$ that is closed under equivalences, $p$ is also a fibration by~\cite[2.4.6.5]{lurie:2009}.
+because $* \to \finbased^J$ is a cofibration between cofibrant objects, and the Joyal model structure on simplicial sets is closed monoidal.
+Since $\Exc(\finbased^J,\cat{C})$ is a full subcategory of $\Fun(\finbased^J,\cat{C})$ that is closed under equivalences, $p$ is also a fibration by~\cite[2.4.6.5]{lurie:2009}.

 It is now sufficient to show that the induced map

 is an equivalence of $\infty$-categories.

 To see this, we define an inverse map